Supporting Small Business Relief Schemes 2023-24 to 2025-26

 Details of the scheme and other reliefs can be found at Gov.UK.

-The Government have extended the Retail, Hospitality and Leisure Relief scheme for a further year, and increased the Relief award against the Business Rates bill to 75%.
+The Government has extended the Retail, Hospitality and Leisure Relief scheme for one year, 2025/26.

 Contact the Business Rates Team